Wyoming County International Speedway

+Wyoming County International Speedway (WCIS) is a 0.333 mi asphalt oval racetrack located in Western New York, USA.

+Overview

-Wyoming County International Speedway is an asphalt speedway located in Perry, New York, USA.
-The speedway was built in 1960 as a dirt racetrack called Perry Speedway.
-The speedway was paved in 1968, and the concrete retaining wall constructed.
+The speedway was built in 1959, and opened in 1960 as a dirt racetrack called Perry Speedway.
+The surface was paved in 1968, and the concrete retaining wall constructed.
 In 1985, the macadam was once again covered with a layer of dirt for a time period of 13 years.

-In 1998, under new ownership, WCIS returned to the highly competitive SST asphalt racing surface.
+In 1998, under new ownership, WCIS returned to the highly competitive Super Short Track (SST) asphalt racing surface.
 Racing occurs every Saturday night at the Bullring.